skule/bylaws/standing-rules.md

 ## Reports and Discussion Items

 1. Members may submit discussion items for inclusion on the agenda.
-These are treated the same as regular motions, with the following exceptions:
+These are treated the same as regular main motions, with the following exceptions:
    1. The Speaker need not read out the text of a discussion item, only announce that it has commenced.
    1. No text may be submitted with a discussion item other than the topic of discussion (no WHEREAS clauses or resolutions).
    1. No seconder is required (but a member may move to object to the consideration of the item as usual).
    1. No voting is done and no action results from the conclusion of the discussion (but members may make main motions as a result of the discussion, as usual).
-   1. There being no resulting action, it is out of order to amend a discussion item.
+   1. There being no resulting action, discussion items are unamendable.
-   1. There being no voting, it is out of order to reconsider or indefinitely postpone a discussion item.
+   1. There being no voting, discussion items may not be reconsidered or indefinitely postponed.
+   1. There being no "question", the motion to "call the question" may also be termed the motion to "end discussion".
-1. Reports are a special form of discussion item with precedence on the agenda.
-They may only be submitted when demanded by Bylaws, Policies, or motion of the Board or a General Meeting.
-The proper form of a report is "REPORT by (reporter)" or "REPORT by (reporter) on (topic)".
+1. Reports are a special form of discussion item with precedence on the agenda as outlined in section 0.0.
+   1. Reports may only be submitted when demanded by Bylaws, Policies, or motion of the Executive Committee, the Board, or a General Meeting.
+   1. The proper form of a report is "REPORT by (reporter)" or "REPORT by (reporter) on (topic)".
 1. The proper form of all other discussion items is "DISCUSSION by (submitter) on (topic)".

 ## Consent Agenda

-1. The Speaker shall submit to each meeting of the Board a motion "to adopt the consent agenda" (a.k.a. a "motion to consent" to the consent agenda), which shall be the last motion on the agenda except for discussion items and adjournnment.
-All motions on the agenda that follow the motion to consent, except discussion items and the final motion to adjourn, are part of the "consent agenda", unless the motion specifies otherwise.
+1. The Speaker shall submit to each meeting of the Board a motion "to adopt the consent agenda" (a.k.a. a "motion to consent" to the consent agenda) which:
+   1. is a main motion;
+   1. requires a unanimous vote;
+   1. is in order only after all other agenda items except the consent agenda itself, discussion items, and the final motion to adjourn;
+   1. is unamendable (but the agenda may be amended as described in section 0.6.5);
+   1. requires no second;
+   1. is undebatable;
+   1. can be reconsidered only as to an affirmative vote; and
+   1. cannot have subsidiary motions applied to it.
+1. All agenda items that follow the motion to consent, except discussion items and adjournment, are part of the "consent agenda".
+1. It is out of order for the following motions to be placed in the consent agenda:
+   1. Any non-main motions (which cannot appear on the agenda anyway)
+   1. Motions to move *in* and *ex camera*
+   1. Motions to adjourn (*sine* or *cum die*) and to take a recess
+   1. Motions to suspend the rules (including to make a special order)
-1. If any voting member of the Board objects to the motion to consent, it fails and the consent agenda will be considered sequentially in the usual manner.
-Otherwise, i.e. if the motion to consent is adopted unanimously, all of the motions on the consent agenda are simultaneously adopted unanimously.
+1. The effect of adopting the motion to consent is that all of the motions on the consent agenda are also simultaneously adopted unanimously.
+Otherwise, the consent agenda will be considered sequentially in the usual manner.
+   1. Motions in the consent agenda may be reconsidered individually without reconsidering the motion to consent.
 1. At any point before the motion to consent is disposed of, any EngSoc Member may cause an item on the consent agenda to be removed therefrom, by requesting that the Speaker do so.
-   1. If the request is made before the motion to consent is taken up, the item shall be placed just before the motion to consent.
+   1. If the request is made before the motion to consent is taken up, the meeting agenda shall be amended to place the item just before the motion to consent.
-   1. If the request is made after the motion to consent is taken up, the item shall be placed just after the last item that remains on the consent agenda, and shall be taken up after the motion to consent is disposed of.
+   1. If the request is made after the motion to consent is taken up, the meeting agenda shall be amended in the same manner, and the requested item shall be immediately considered and disposed of, as if the motion to consent had been laid on the table to consider it, and then taken from the table after it is disposed of.
-   1. Other than such requests, the motion to consent is undebatable and unamendable.
-1. Only an affirmative vote on the motion to consent may be reconsidered, and it cannot have any subsidiary motions applied to it.
-Since a single objection defeats the motion, no seconder is required.